nion-software/nionswift/docs/user_interface.rst

 Session
 =======
-The Session panel (:menuselection:`Window --> Session`) allows you to edit the session info for the whole project rather than for a single data item.
+The Session panel (:menuselection:`Window --> Session`) lets you edit the default session info that will be applied to new data items.

 .. image:: graphics/session_panel.png
     :width: 321